 You may be thinking, “there’s got to be a better way.
 How can I reduce my home’s outdoor water use?”
 You’re in luck — there’s a very simple, easy, and inexpensive way to do so.
 Greywater systems redirect greywater (water used for washing) from going into the sewer system and into an irrigation system instead.
 For any eco-friendly home, recycling usable water is definitely something to seriously consider.
-Installing a greywater system means you’ll conserve water and reduce your monthly utility bills, all while providing valuable nutrients to your lawn and garden.
+Installing a greywater system means you’ll conserve water and reduce your monthly utility bills, all while providing valuable nutrients to your landscape and garden.

 Greywater FAQs